-Bruins Winning Streak Continues With Solid Performance From Jaroslav Halak
+NESN

 It was an exciting one at TD Garden on Monday night.

-After taking a 3-0 lead over the Pittsburgh Penguins, the Boston Bruins squandered the lead and fell 4-3 entering the final period.
-Torey Krug knotted the score 8:14 minutes into the third period, then with under two minutes remaining, left winger Brad Marchand rang the horn for the go-ahead goal.
+After taking a 3-0 lead over the Pittsburgh Penguins, the Boston Bruins squandered it and fell 4-3 entering the final period.
+Torey Krug knotted the score 8:14 into the third period before the B’s Brad Marchand rang the horn with the go-ahead goal with just under two minutes remaining.

-Jaroslav Halak was solid between the pipes once again for Boston on Monday night.
-The Bruins goaltender allowed four goals on the night while making an eye-popping 40 saves to help lead the Bruins to the big win.
+Jaroslav Halak was solid between the pipes once again for Boston.
+The Bruins goaltender made an eye-popping 40 saves to help lead the Bruins to the big win.

 For more on Halak’s night, check out the “Save of the Game” video above, presented TD Bank.